DMSaunders/event-fraud-case-study-public/README.md

 # Fraud Detection Case Study

-For the next two days we will work with the entire end to end pipeline of data science through a case study.
-We have touched on aspects of this throughout the course but have not yet put all the pieces together.

 Topics included in this case study include:
 * Classification modeling.
 * Programming Practice: Handing off models.